monome/docs/norns/study-0.md

 engine.hz(math.random(100,600))
 ```

-save at try it out. let's make a change so that it plays notes from a table intead. erase the `engine.hz` line and do this instead:
+save at try it out.

+let's make a change so that it plays notes from a table instead. erase the `engine.hz` line and do this instead:

 ```
 basket = {80,201,400,555,606}